gitvicky/tf-pde/README.md

 ### Installation

-Since the pakcage was built as a proof-of-concept, support for it has been discontinued.
+Since the package was built as a proof-of-concept, support for it has been discontinued.
 However the package still works with the mentioned dependencies.
 We suggest running the package within a conda environment.

 ```python
 conda create -n TFPDE python=3.7